ri22ard/ai_prompts_geminiaccess/[Guide] Compelling hooks.md

 -	Generated Hooks:
   - "Beyond compliance, the modern director serves as a critical architect of corporate strategy, resilience, and long-term value."
   - "Effective directorship is no longer about managing the present; it's about building a governance framework that empowers future success and withstands any challenge."
-  - "Great boards don't just mitigate risk—they drive performance.
+  - "Great boards don't just mitigate risk – they drive performance.
 This programme is designed for directors who aim to move from oversight to active strategic leadership."

 ## 3. The "Direct Challenge / Provocative Question" Angle